 Boeing’s Harpoon Missile System is an all-weather, over-the-horizon, anti-ship weapon that is extremely versatile.
 The U.S. started developing the Harpoon in 1965 to target surfaced submarines up to 24 miles away, hence its name “Harpoon,” a weapon to kill “whales,” a naval slang term used to describe submarines.

-Related: The U.S. Navy Testing a “game-changing” new missile
+Related: The U.S. Navy tested a “game-changing” missile

-It was a slow moving project at first until the Six-Day War of 1967 between Israel and Egypt.
-During the war, Egypt sunk the Israel destroyer INS Eilat from 14 miles away with Soviet-made Styx anti-ship missiles launched from a tiny patrol boat.
+It was a slow-moving project at first until the Six-Day War of 1967 between Israel and Egypt.
+During the war, Egypt sank the Israeli destroyer INS Eilat from 14 miles away with Soviet-made Styx anti-ship missiles launched from a tiny patrol boat.
 It was the first ship in history to be sunk by anti-ship missiles.

-Today, the U.S. and its allies—more than 30 countries around the world—are the primary users of the weapon.
+Today, the U.S. and its allies, comprising more than 30 countries worldwide, are the primary users of the weapon.
 2017 marks its 50th anniversary, and it’s only getting better with age.
-Over the decades, the missile has been updated to include navigation technology, such as GPS, Inertial navigation system (INS), and other electronics to make it more accurate and versatile against ships and a variety of land-based targets.
+Over the decades, the missile has been updated to incorporate navigation technology, including GPS and an Inertial Navigation System (INS), as well as other electronics, making it more accurate and versatile against ships and a range of land-based targets.

 This Boeing video describes the incredible history behind the Harpoon Missile System and its evolution throughout the years.